Stability Analysis of Sharpness-Aware Minimization: Main Results

 \section{Main Results}

-In this section, we present our four main results.
-In Sections \ref{subsec:dynamic} to \ref{subsec:attractor}, we first investigate the mechanism of SAM in terms of a dynamical system.
-In \Secref{subsec:dynamic}, we illustrate the asymptotic behavior of SAM dynamics and identify the convergence instability in which SAM becomes stuck in the saddle point.
-In \Secref{subsec:attractor}, we prove that a saddle point, which is not a general optimum in traditional approaches, can become an attractor in the dynamical system of SAM.
+In this section, we present four main results.
+We first analyze SAM from a dynamical systems perspective, illustrating its asymptotic behavior and identifying convergence instability at saddle points (\Secref{subsec:dynamic}).
+We further show that, unlike in conventional optimization methods, saddle points can act as attractors under SAM dynamics (\Secref{subsec:attractor}).

-In Sections \ref{subsec:diffusion} to \ref{subsec:escape}, we investigate the convergence instability of SAM under stochastic dynamical systems.
-In \Secref{subsec:diffusion}, we extend this convergence instability near a saddle point to stochastic system dynamics and further establish theoretical analyses on the difficulty of escaping the saddle point in terms of diffusion.
-Finally, in \Secref{subsec:escape}, based on the diffusion theory, we analyze the importance of training tricks in escaping the saddle point.
+Next, we extend our analysis to stochastic settings.
+We extend this convergence instability near a saddle point to stochastic system dynamics and further establish theoretical analyses on the difficulty of escaping the saddle point in terms of diffusion (\Secref{subsec:diffusion}).
+Finally, we demonstrate how training techniques such as momentum and batch size influence this behavior (\Secref{subsec:escape}).